javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

     That is called a "Same Origin Policy".
 To workaround that, *both pages* must contain a special JavaScript code that handles data exchange.

-    The limitation is again for a user's safety.
+    The limitation is again for user's safety.
 A page from `http://anysite.com` which a user has opened occasionaly must not be able to open or access another browser tab with the URL `http://gmail.com` and steal information from there.
 - JavaScript can easily communicate over the net to the server where the current page came from.
 But it's ability to receive data from other sites/domains is crippled.
 Though possible, it requires the explicit agreement (expressed in HTTP headers) from the remote side.
 Once again, that's safety limitations.

 ![](limitations.png)